Hi, I'm Elizabeth! I teach you how to become a competent and confident parent and to succeed at raising and educating your children in the best way.

 But the biggest influence throughout my life was a renaissance man and classic scholar, my late father, David J. Hanson, who, when asked (and I often did!), could lecture on any one of the many classical subjects.

-I've done my research, I now have 17 years of experience, and I'm here to help you avoid what I call the "public-school-at-home" syndrome, by showing you a smarter way to homeschool.
+I've done my research, I now have 17+ years of experience, and I'm here to help you avoid what I call the "public-school-at-home" syndrome, by showing you a smarter way to parent and a smarter way to educate.

-As homeschoolers, we've got the best shot at doing things differently—of giving our kids a better education.
+As parents and homeschoolers, we've got the best shot at doing things differently—of raising our children well and of giving them a real education.

 P.S.
 In case you're wondering what happened with my daughter's reading lessons, I taught both my children to read by age seven, based on the advice of child developmental psychologists, and they were both reading Shakespeare with comprehension (largely influenced by their grandfather) by ages 12 and 10, respectively.